ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 30 OCTOBER 2023
 i updated my layout.cshtml by adding css and javascript links in it.Moreover,i added dropdown menu in that and its working....... afterthat , i changed the name of my dropdown menu to content management.

+Moreover,I created my ManpreetBooks.DataAccess class libarary.
+also i created other two projects libraries that are ManpreetBooks.Models and ManpreetBooks.Utility.